 I added spinach.

 Now, don’t get me wrong.
 I love spinach… when it’s fresh.
 You know, like in a nice salad, or hidden in a delicious smoothie.
-But cooked spinach is another thing.
-Cooked spinach and I do not really get along.
+But cooked spinach is another thing altogether.
+Cooked spinach and I do not really get along that well.

 But hidden in these tasty little meatballs, paired with a hefty dose of minced garlic, it’s divine.